 2. Keep Your Muscles Relaxed

 - Consciously avoid teeth grinding when you’re awake.
-Avoid chewing on gum, pencils, pens or nails.
+Avoid chewing on nails, gum, pencils, or pens.
 Also, pay attention to stop yourself from clenching or grinding your teeth.
 Or, get a friend to tap you on the shoulder if they notice you clenching or grinding your teeth.

 - Prep Before Bed.
 You can place a heat pack over either side of your face for 10 minutes every night before bed.
 This helps relax tense facial muscles and reduces the intensity and/or incidence of teeth grinding.